 1. Scoring Methodology at a Glance

-In order to compare the coverage for different mass market medical insurance products, 10Life selected a number of common hospitalisation cases with different severity levels and required medical services, and consulted with a number of medical specialists on the estimated medical expenses under general circumstances.
+In order to compare the coverage of different medical insurance products, 10Life selected a number of common hospitalisation cases with different severity levels and required medical services, and consulted with a number of medical specialists on the estimated medical expenses under general circumstances.
 Using these assumptions, our actuaries calculated the estimated average coverage of each mass market medical insurance product to arrive at the product comparison and scores.
 The coverage is based on non-network doctor usage as the doctors available for each insurance panel can differ significantly.

-3. Estimated Medical Expense and Coverage Ratio
+3. 10Life Medical Coverage Score

 To estimate the medical cost compositions of the different hospitalisation cases, 10Life researched into public information available, including the following sources: